Table of Contents

 The Science behind GeneSight

 The company claims that its test is backed by more scientific evidence than any other pharmacogenomics test.
-They mention 7 clinical studies on their homepage.
+It mentions seven clinical studies on its homepage.

-Pharmacogenomics refers to the use of genomic sequencing in order to better prescribe medicine.
+Pharmacogenomics refers to the use of genomic sequencing to produce more effective prescriptions.
 This branch of science claims that genes may affect the way some medicines work in the body.
-For example, codeine is often prescribed as a pain killer, but remains ineffective for about 10 percent of people (National Institutes of Health).
+For example, according to this study, while most patients with major depression respond to antidepressants, 10-30% show little to no improvement.
 In this case, GeneSight seeks to analyze gene-drug interactions to identify the most effective psychotropics.

-This field has been growing for quite some time, and the research supporting the use of genetics to prescribe psychotropics has been debated, depending on the condition.
-For some mental disorders, there is only scarce evidence, but for others, there has been more success connecting genomics to drug metabolism.
+This field has been growing for quite some time, and the research supporting the use of genetics to prescribe psychotropics for certain conditions has been debated.
+There is only scarce evidence for some mental disorders, but for others, there has been more success connecting genomics to drug metabolism.

 A similar conclusion arose in a STAT News report of a different pharmacogenetic service.
 In an editorial published in JAMA Psychiatry, authors suggest that diet and demographic information may be more important than genetics in determining drug metabolism — leading to their conclusion that the test may not warrant the GeneSight testing cost.